 The benefits of black box technology in an operating room are two-fold.
 The first is the ability for after-the-fact analysis.
 Data collected from a surgical black box could be analyzed to determine areas for improvement and to identify safety concerns for implementation of new policies and procedures to decrease errors.
 Second, a black box would provide the benefit of direct observation of healthcare professionals.
 Knowledge of being observed changes behavior.
 A black box in an operating room could increase safety because it is proven that most individuals follow the rules closely when being watched or recorded.

 Perhaps you or a loved one recently visited a hospital and experienced patient safety violations.
 If the violations caused a devastating result, seek legal recourse immediately.
 Because black box technology does not yet exist in Michigan, it is important to speak to an experienced medical malpractice attorney.
 Michigan law is unfair to people injured by medical professionals and any delay seeking legal help can mean losing your right to reimbursement.
 A medical malpractice lawsuit must, typically, be brought within 2 years after the medical error (e.g., surgery date) or be barred forever.

-At Buchanan & Buchanan, our combined legal-medical team has decades of experience handling medical malpractice cases involving patient safety violations.
+At Buchanan Firm, our combined legal-medical team has decades of experience handling medical malpractice cases involving patient safety violations.
 We have medical professionals on staff to talk with you and immediately review your claim.
-Our team quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.
+Our team of Michigan medical malpractice lawyers quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.